 Carry extra dry clothing to change into in case you stop for a break and you have been sweating.
 Putting on dry clothes before you resume exercising will reduce the risk of hypothermia.

 Do Not Dry Out TOP

 Though there is not the heat and humidity associated with summer exercise, the cold air is often very dry and robs the body of moisture.
 Frigid winds increase the dehydration factor.
 Carry a water bottle and drink plenty of fluids.
-Drinking during the hour or two before exercising is also a good idea.
+Drinking during the hour or 2 before exercising is also a good idea.

 Eat for Heat TOP